Project #1: Nanoparticle Exposure, Transport and Transformation

 Project #5: Environmental Nanogeochemistry: Fate, Mobility and Bioavailability of Nanoscale Mercury and Other Metal Pollutants

-Faculty Advisor: Helen Hsu-Kim, Assistant Professor, Civil & Environment Engineering, Duke
+Faculty Advisor: Helen Hsu-Kim, Associate Professor, Civil & Environment Engineering, Duke

 The Hsu-Kim research group studies chemical processes that govern the fate of contaminant metals in natural and engineered ecosystems.
 This research primarily focuses on mercury, a toxic metal that can bioaccumulate in the food chain, and thus, impose health risks to people who eat contaminated fish.
 The current project examines the ability of mercury and other metals to persist as sulfide particles, the most stable form of mercury in aquatic and sediment ecosystems.
 In particular, this research group is investigating interfacial surface reactions that enable mercury nanoparticles to persist naturally in polluted sediments.
 Research goals are to understand the implications of this process for controlling bioavailability of mercury to sediment microorganisms and, ultimately, to develop models that can predict ecosystem 'hotspots' that are vulnerable to mercury bioaccumulation.
 Students working on this research project will gain experience in conducting environmental biogeochemistry research in laboratory and the field setting.

 Project #6: Nanoparticle Ecotoxicology: Effects of Transformations and Environmental Conditions on Particle Toxicity in Fish

 Faculty Mentor: Richard Di Giulio, Professor, Nicholas School of the Environment, Duke